 Frequently asked questions (FAQs)

-This article answers frequently asked questions (FAQs) about Permissions Management.
+This article answers frequently asked questions (FAQs) about Microsoft Entra Permissions Management.

 What are the prerequisites to use Permissions Management?

 Permissions Management supports data collection from AWS, GCP, and/or Microsoft Azure.
-For data collection and analysis, customers are required to have an Azure Active Directory (Azure AD) account to use Permissions Management.
+For data collection and analysis, customers are required to have a Microsoft Entra account to use Permissions Management.

-Can a customer use Permissions Management if they have other identities with access to their IaaS platform that aren't yet in Azure AD (for example, if part of their business has Okta or AWS Identity & Access Management (IAM))?
+Can a customer use Permissions Management if they have other identities with access to their IaaS platform that aren't yet in Microsoft Entra ID?

-Yes, a customer can detect, mitigate, and monitor the risk of 'backdoor' accounts that are local to AWS IAM, GCP, or from other identity providers such as Okta or AWS IAM.
+Yes, a customer can detect, mitigate, and monitor the risk for AWS IAM or GCP accounts, or from other identity providers such as Okta or AWS IAM.

 Where can customers access Permissions Management?

-Customers can access the Permissions Management interface with a link from the Azure AD extension in the Azure portal.
+Customers can access the Permissions Management interface from the Microsoft Entra admin center .

 No, Permissions Management is a hosted cloud offering.